shadowezz/Productiv/docs/UserGuide.md

 #### Editing a deliverable: `edit`

-Edits an existing deliverable in the deliverable list.
+Edits an existing deliverable in your deliverable list.

 Format: `edit INDEX [t/TITLE] [m/MILESTONE] [d/DESCRIPTION] [by/DEADLINE] [c/CONTACTS]`
-* `INDEX` is the index number of the deliverable in the displayed deliverable list.
+* `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.
 * At least one of the optional fields must be provided.
 * The existing values of the specified deliverable will be updated to the input values.